 Only certain named registered and regulated health care professionals, such as radiographers, are allowed to use patient group directions.
 Non-registered practitioners are not allowed BY LAW to use patient group directions and so must not administer prescription only medicines (POM).
 Generally IV saline IS a POM although prefilled, single use syringes specifically intended for mechanical flushing of ports and catheters are classified as medical devices under the law and, in this case, assistant practitioners and other non-registered health care staff can use them.
 SCoR obviously expects all members to work competently and lawfully within their scope of practice and hence would not support an illegal practice and so flushing (which is, of course, administration) would not be covered by professional indemnity insurance unless the prefilled syringes (as described above) were in use.

 Guidance from the Intensive Care Society on the administration of contrast media using central venous catheters.
 Endorsed by: Royal College of Radiologists, Society of Radiographers and College of Radiographers.

 NHS Evidence (including access to BNF) has a search facility for authoritative, evidence-based information from hundreds of trustworthy and accredited sources.

-electronic Medicines Compendium (eMC) contains up to date, easily accessible information about most of the licensed medicines available for use in the UK.
+Electronic Medicines Compendium (eMC) contains up to date, easily accessible information about most of the licensed medicines available for use in the UK.
 Includes patient information leaflets (PILs) and Summaries of Product Characteristics (SPCs).
 These include SPCs for contrast media.

 Medicines & Healthcare products Regulatory Agency (MHRA) provides SPCs and PILs not on eMC and information about Yellow Card.

-Sue Johnson is the professional lead on the safe use of medicines for the Society and College of Radiographers and will be able to answer your questions.
+Alternatively, Sue Johnson is the professional lead on the safe use of medicines for the Society and College of Radiographers and will be able to answer your questions.